jamesray1/trinkler.software/projects.md

 The Trinkler Github repository [Alexandria](https://github.com/Trinkler/alexandria) is an attempt to rebuild a digital version of this library for everything blockchain related.

+## Melonchain

+Melonchain is a domain specific [transactional singleton machine with shared-state](https://ethereum.github.io/yellowpaper/paper.pdf) or _Blockchain_.

+### Melon's primary tenets

+- **Usable**: Our primary goal is to build something that is _usable_.
+It's our responsiblity to make the complex simple.
+Our application has a clear focus and we require as little work from the user as possible.
+- **Minimal**: We focus on one thing and one thing only: Asset Management.
+This however we do better than anyone else.
+We take the advancements of tech as they are.
+We don't bother with being compliant with legacy structures and institutions.
+- **Robust**: We build Melon on sound economics and tech standards.
+We keep a well organized, clean and readable codebase; anticipate errors and avoid interuptions.
+As well as having no central points of failure.

+Melonchain is being developped by [Trinkler Software AG](https://github.com/Trinkler/).

 ### Contribute

 This can only be a collaberative effort.
 We ❤ [issues](https://github.com/Trinkler/alexandria/issues/new) and [pull request](https://github.com/Trinkler/alexandria/fork)!